Octy-ai/octy-shopify/README.md

-Title: Customer NOT authenticated. octy-customer-id in Local Storage note right of octy-shopify.js: Get octy-customer-id <br/>from Local Storage octy-shopify.js ->> octy-shopify app: /api/customers/createupdate octy-shopify app ->> Octy API: /v1/retention/profiles?id={octy-customer-id}
+Title: Customer NOT authenticated. octy-customer-id in Local Storage note right of octy-shopify.js: Get octy-customer-id <br/>from Local Storage octy-shopify.js ->> octy-shopify app: /api/customers/createupdate octy-shopify app ->> Octy API: /v1/retention/profiles/metadata?ids={octy-customer-id}
-note right of octy-shopify app: Is Profile note right of octy-shopify app: Create or Update <br/>Customer in DB octy-shopify app ->> octy-shopify.js: OK note right of octy-shopify.js: *End flow* note right of octy-shopify app: Is NOT Profile note right of octy-shopify app: Profile has either <br/>been merged or deleted...<br/> In the case it has been merged,<br/> the parent profile <br/> customer_id is needed to <br/>set back in Local Storage. octy-shopify app ->> Octy API: /v1/retention/profiles/identfy {octy-customer-id, ...}
-note right of octy-shopify app: Is parent profile note right of octy-shopify app: Create or Update <br/>Customer in DB octy-shopify app ->> octy-shopify.js: OK
+note right of octy-shopify app: Is Profile note right of octy-shopify app: Create or Update <br/>Customer in DB octy-shopify app ->> octy-shopify.js: OK note right of octy-shopify.js: *End flow* note right of octy-shopify app: Is NOT Profile note right of octy-shopify app: Profile has either <br/>been merged or deleted...<br/> In the case it has been merged,<br/> the parent profile <br/> customer_id is needed to <br/>set back in Local Storage. note right of octy-shopify app: Is parent profile note right of octy-shopify app: Create or Update <br/>Customer in DB octy-shopify app ->> octy-shopify.js: OK